contextcraft/contextcraft/README.md

 This directory holds evaluation results and metrics used to assess the performance of the models.

-- **`Evaluation/Table 3-4.PNG`**: An image showing tables used for evaluating model performance over description lengths.

 ### `Source_Code`

 This directory includes various Jupyter notebooks that implement the core functionalities of the project.